Scarlet macaw: Conservation status

+Chick Rescue Efforts

+Scarlet macaw conservationists in Costa Rica have begun intervening directly in nesting sites after discovering that many adult macaws kill their own chicks due to competition for limited food and nesting resources.
+Researchers now monitor nests and remove vulnerable chicks to hand‑rear them in specialized facilities, dramatically increasing survival rates before releasing them back into the wild.
+This approach, combined with habitat protection and long‑term population monitoring, is helping rebuild macaw numbers in regions where they were once nearly extinct.

 Aviculture

 The scarlet macaw is an early example of a parrot breeding in captivity.
 Captive breeding occurred in Northern Mexico at Paquime (also called Casas Grandes) and very likely Southwest New Mexico Mimbres Valley in the 11th century.
 Breeding pens, perches, bones, and eggshell fragments have been uncovered.
 The straightforward nature of scarlet macaw breeding and the value of their plumes in trade created a market for trade wherein the animals were used in religious rites north to the Colorado Plateau region.

 Today the scarlet macaw is found worldwide in captivity, but is best represented in captivity in the Americas.
 Captive techniques developed from the pet trade have positively affected wild populations: in areas with low macaws populations, the "extra" babies that typically die in the nest may be reared by human hands and released into the wild to bolster the population, as has been done by the Tambopata Macaw Project.
 Their captive diet, egg incubation, assisted hatching, hand rearing, co-parenting, parent-rearing, fledgling, maturation, and breeding are well understood within the avicultural community (AFA Watchbird magazine).

+Feathers from an Yschma tomb near Pachacamac from this species demonstrate cross-Andes trade ca. 1000–1470 CE.